MatthijsReyers/SmartBrute/README.md

 # SmartBrute - Bruteforce smarter with Python
-Although password lists like 'rockyou.txt' are pretty good when bruteforcing several passwords from relatively unknown targets, in many situations you do know information about the target.
+Although password lists like 'rockyou.txt' can provided decent results when bruteforcing passwords from unknown targets, in most real world situations there is likely

+you do know information about the target.
 And because many people (previously myself included) use passwords that are partially or entirely made out of publicly available information, I decided to create a simple tool in Python that can be used to generate password lists with information about a target.

 If you have any suggestions on how to improve the code or want to share any of the scripts that you've come up with, please do contact me.